Siri-gh2/Siri-gh2.github.io/_posts/2025-11-21-python-day-2-print-variables-datatypes.md

 print("Hello! to everyone out there") print("Google Colab")

 Python is an interpreted language, which means it executes code line by line.

-**Case Sensitivity Example**
+Case Sensitivity Example
 print("hello")
-Print("hello")    # This will cause an error because Python is case-sensitive
+Print("hello")    # Error: Python is case-sensitive

-Error example:
+Error Output:

 NameError: name 'Print' is not defined

-**Comments in Python**
+Comments in Python

-Comments help describe code and are ignored during execution.
+Comments help explain code and are ignored during execution.

 Single-line comment
 # This is a comment
+( we uae hastag for single line comment)

 Multi-line comment
 """
 This is a
 multi-line comment
 """
+(for multy line comment we use """[comment of multy lines] """)

 **Variables in Python**

-A variable is a name used to store a value.
+A variable is a name used to store a value in memory.

 Example:
 x = 10